Podcasts

 Come Rain or Shine

-Come Rain or Shine is a podcast produced by the SW Climate Adaptation Science Center (SW CASC) and the USDA Southwest Climate Hub.
+Come Rain or Shine is a podcast produced by the SW Climate Adaptation Science Center (SW CASC), Ecoimpact Solutions and New Mexico State University.
 Each month, we highlight stories to share the most recent advances in climate science, weather, and climate adaptation and innovative practices to support resilient landscapes and communities.
-We believe that sharing some of the most innovative, forward-thinking and creative climate science and adaptation will strengthen our collective ability to respond to even the most challenging impacts of climate change in one of the hottest and driest regions of the world.
+We believe that sharing some of the most innovative, forward-thinking and creative climate science and adaptation solutions will strengthen our collective ability to respond to even the most challenging impacts of climate variability in one of the hottest and driest regions of the world.
 Episodes will be published on the first Wednesday of every month.
 Sign-up for the podcast here.

-If you want more information, have any questions for the speakers, or would like to offer feedback, please contact Sarah LeRoy at sleroy@usgs.gov.
+If you would like more information, have any questions for the speakers, would like to suggest a topic or guest, or would like to offer feedback, please contact Sarah LeRoy at sleroy@usgs.gov or Lauren White at laurenmwhite@arizona.edu.

 Get the RSS feed here.